-A determination of MEETS STANDARDS was assigned for the following reasons:
+A determination of EXCEEDS STANDARD was assigned for the following reasons:

 >The agency has developed policy found in Executive Directive #72 that is in compliance with the standard.
+There is no requirement for written policy in the standard.

->The audit was able to view blank and completed personnel forms that demonstrated compliance with the standard.
+>The audit team was able to view blank and completed personnel forms that demonstrated compliance with the standard.